d3/d3-selection/README.md

     .attr("height", 460);
 ```

-**Selections are immutable.** All selection methods that affect which elements are selected (or their order) return a new selection rather than modifying the current selection.
-However, note that the selected elements themselves *are* mutable, as selections of course drive transformations of the document!
+Selections are immutable.
+All selection methods that affect which elements are selected (or their order) return a new selection rather than modifying the current selection.
+However, note that elements *are* necessarily mutable, as selections drive transformations of the document!

 ## Installing